Detecting delocalization-localization transitions from full density distributions: Results for non-interacting models

 In the main panel of Fig.$~$\ref{difference_raw_1DAA}, we plot $n-\overline{\delta n_i}$ as a function of disorder strength for different system sizes.
 As expected, in the delocalized phase $(W/J<2)$, this quantity quickly decays to zero for $L\to \infty$, while in the localized phase $(W/J>2)$, it saturates to a finite value.
 This saturation is reached for system sizes larger than the localization length.
 For the largest system sizes, we observe saturation in almost the whole localized phase except for a tiny window around the transition, where the localization length diverges.

 To get further insights, in the inset of Fig.$~$\ref{difference_raw_1DAA}, we plot $n-\overline{\delta n_i}$ as a function of $L$ in log-log scale for different disorder strength $W/J$.
 For $L>200$, the decay is governed by a power law $L^{-\alpha}$ with $\alpha\approx 0.5$ for all values of $W/J<2$.
-Remarkably, exactly at the transition point, the decay is governed by a different exponent, $\alpha_c\approx 0.25$, revealing the different nature of the single-particle wave-functions at the critical point \cite{Hiramoto92}.
+Remarkably, exactly at the transition point, the decay is governed by a different exponent, $\alpha_c\approx 0.25$, revealing the different nature of the single-particle wave-functions at the critical point \cite{Kohmoto83,Chao86,Kohmoto87,Siebesma1987,Hiramoto89,Hiramoto92,Macia2014,Li16,wu2021}.
 In the localized regime, the saturation is reached already for $L\approx 1000$ even for values of $W/J$ close to the transition point.
 To summarize, for the AAM, there is a remarkable difference of the behavior of the occupation distance comparing the localized to the delocalized phases.
+The power-law decay of $n-\overline{\delta n_i}$ in the metallic phase and its saturation to a constant in the localized regime is clearly reminiscent of the behavior of the inverse participation ratio in the single-particle problem.

+The corresponding analogue of Fig.$~$\ref{difference_raw_1DAA} for the 3AM is displayed in Fig.$~$\ref{difference_raw_3DA}.
+Here, $n-\overline{\delta n_i}$ clearly decays to zero for $L\to \infty$ in the delocalized phase $(W/J<16)$.
+Oppositely, in the localized regime, there is a clear onset of saturation for $L\approx 20-36$ for $W/J>17$.
+The trends are less clear for $W_c/J\approx 16-17$, i.e., close to the estimated transition $W_c/J\approx 16.54$ \cite{Ohtsuki18}.
+We observe that for all $L$ values considered here, the decay in the delocalized phase is governed by a power law $L^{-\alpha}$, but the exponent $\alpha$ now depends on the disorder strength, most probably due to the limited system sizes available.
+At the estimated transition point \cite{Ohtsuki18}, we find that the decay is governed by the exponent $\alpha_c \approx 0.75(5)$.\\